 Althing district health is scalable, effective, efficient and novel.
 Please see the FAQs below and if your question persists, use our Contact page to write in your query.

 Althing fits this health services into a class period of about 50 minutes.
 In that time the students arrive, are matched with their health engagement Phrazer, instructed and underway.
 Within an average of 10 minutes the Assess portion is complete.
-While students who need additional time complete their engagements the other students enter into an informative trivia engagement.
+While students who need additional time complete their AIRs engagements continue, other students move onto an informal general engagement.

 Absolutely.
-Typically in the classroom there is an instructor and Althing representative to employ the service with a group of students.
-This is for privacy and efficiency.
-Via special interfaces on campus, and off campus, medical providers (psychiatrists, PAs, physicians, licensed clinical social workers, and other highly specialized staff) oversee and interact with the students through the Phrazer platform in realtime.
-Following the Assessment, some students will discretely see a provider face-to-face for a brief intervention and potential referral.
+Typically in the classroom there is a district staff member and Althing representative to employ the service.
+This supports privacy and efficiency.
+Via special interfaces onsite, and offsite, medical providers (psychiatrists, PAs, physicians, licensed clinical social workers, and other highly specialized staff) oversee and interact with the students through the Phrazer platform, in realtime.
+Following the Assessment, some students may discretely see a provider face-to-face for a brief intervention and potential referral.

-Althing has improved the most vetted and accepted adolescent health engagements with the modern CITE method.
+AIRs employs the most vetted and accepted adolescent health engagements with the modern CITE method.
 The Althing service identifies and provides interventions and referrals for mental health, addiction, risky behavior, safety, stress and food insecurity among other things.
 The common names for the non-CITE version are: PHQ2 & PHQ9 depression screener, GAD7 anxiety measure, CRAFFT assessment and Safety assessment.
 Specific assessments result in a calculated score.
 Scoring indicates either no need for further assessment or additional assessment (may include a direct provider interaction) to confirm health status.

 No publicly available Private Health Information record is generated.
 The full protection of HIPAA is established.
 This is critical to ensuring students and their guardians can be open, safe and protected while receiving this vital health benefit.